A 4.7 magnitude earthquake rattles the Los Angeles area

 The jolt was felt as far as 45 miles (72 kilometers) away in Orange County, where people reported items moving in their homes.

-Los Angeles Mayor Karen Bass said fire authorities were surveying the city for damage, as was the California Governor’s Office of Emergency Services.
+Malibu Councilmember Bruce Silverstein said he has lived in the community for 13 years and this was the hardest quake yet, but nothing broke.

+“Our house shook for about two or three seconds.
+I was concerned the windows were going to pop,” Silverstein said.

-Rene Vasquez, manager at The Country Kitchen breakfast place in Malibu, said the shaking lasted a few seconds and kitchen staff ducked outside as a precaution, but there was no damage.
+Rene Vasquez, manager at The Country Kitchen breakfast place in Malibu, said the shaking lasted a few seconds and kitchen staff ducked outside as a precaution.

 “It wasn’t that bad,” Vasquez said.
 “Thank God nothing fell.”